noandrea/geo2tz/README.md

 ## Motivations

-Geo coordinates might be a sensible information to share in many context, and I needed a self-hosted solution to ensure that coordinates where not leaked.
+Geo coordinates might be a sensible information to share in many context, and I needed a self-hosted solution to ensure that coordinates where not leaked to 3rd party services.
+On another side this feature is nicely self contained and having one service to expose it spares the effort to bundle the tz database everywhere.

 ## API

-the services exposes only one api:
+the services exposes only one API:

 ```
 GET /tz/${LAT}/${LON}
 ```

-and returns a json reply (`http/200`):
+that returns a json reply (`http/200`):

 ```
 {